 California school district settles sex abuse cases for $15M

 REDLANDS, Calif.
-(AP) — A Southern California school district agreed to pay more than $15 million to settle lawsuits by eight former students who say they were sexually abused by teachers and staff members, attorneys announced Tuesday.
+(AP) — A Southern California school district has agreed to pay $15.7 million to settle lawsuits by eight former students who say they were sexually abused by teachers and staff members.

-One case includes six former students who say former special education teacher Kevin Patrick Kirkland sexually abused them at school and in his home and car between 2006 and 2016.
-Kirkland pleaded guilty to abusing students last year and served 13 months in jail.
+One case includes six victims who say former special education teacher Kevin Kirkland abused them at school and in his home and car.
+Kirkland pleaded guilty to abusing students and served 13 months in jail.

-The lawsuit that named Kirkland alleged that administrators at Redlands Unified School District knew he was a danger to students for years and did nothing.
+The lawsuit naming Kirkland alleged that administrators at Redlands Unified School District knew he was a danger to students for years and did nothing.

-The district said in a statement that it hopes the settlement "will be a basis for healing for the victims and their families."
-It said the district is examining its current policies and training and reporting protocols, and allocating resources "to help heighten our vigilance in student safety."
+The district says it hopes the settlement “will be a basis for healing for the victims and their families.”